Criminal Defense Lawyers in Austin, TX

 Each criminal case is unique; there is no single solution to every problem faced by persons accused of crime.
-An effective, experienced criminal lawyer who has handled many different types of cases is the best person to help you figure out the right solution in your case.
+An effective criminal lawyer who has a wide range of experience with many different types of cases can help you get the best possible outcome in court.

-Although you might prefer to avoid it, there are times that a trial is the only way properly to resolve your case.
-The best criminal lawyers seek to resolve cases without a trial, but also know how to fight in court when favorable settlement is not available.
+However, although you might prefer to avoid it, there are times that a trial is the only way to properly resolve your case.
+Experienced criminal lawyers seek to resolve cases without a trial, but also know how to fight in court when favorable settlement is not available.

-When a trial is required, juries can usually be trusted to reach the correct result.
-If a trial is had and the judge, the prosecutor, or the jury makes a mistake, though, an appeal to a higher court may be necessary.
-Effective criminal lawyers can handle cases at the trial level, but also know how to write briefs and argue in the appellate courts.
+When a trial is required, a jury is called on to reach a verdict.
+If a trial is held and the defendant is not satisfied with the verdict reached by the jury or if there is reason to believe that the judge, jury, or prosecutor may have made a mistake, an appeal to a higher court may be necessary.
+Criminal lawyers can also write briefs and argue in the appellate courts.

 Misdemeanor Cases :